iCre8/silgancentral/readMe.md

 ### Background / Requirements
 The Finance team needs a web form to track financial projects in the organization.
 They already have an HTML form that needs some enhancements.
 Some of the enhancement include capturing information about the form when the user opens the form for editing.
 Other improvements are hiding buttons based on the logged in user.
-If the Initiator is logged in Save should be hidden.
-For other User the Save options is displayed.
-When the Regional Controller is logged in and clicks "Save" the form can no longer be changed.
+If the Initiator is logged in, the Save button should be hidden.
+For other Users the Save button is displayed.
+When the Regional Controller is logged in and clicks "Save" the form must be diabled for edits.

 ## Your Task
 Select Level 1 or Level 2 to complete this task